facebookresearch/AnimatedDrawings/README.md

     # {
     #   "status": "Healthy"
     # }

+If, after waiting, the response is `curl: (52) Empty reply from server`, you may need increase the RAM of your Docker containers.
+Try increasing the [amount of memory](https://docs.docker.com/desktop/settings/mac/#advanced) available to your Docker containers to 16GB by modifying Docker Desktop's settings.

 With that set up, you can now go directly from image -> animation with a single command: